 In short, the variety of signs of a suspicious single transaction is on a par with the diversity of transactional patterns of potentially dangerous situations which we discussed above.
 Consequently, the appropriate tools in the processing system of a payment service provider should have quite flexible settings to work effectively with both the former and the latter.

-beGateway, a WLS platform designed for quick creation of online payment acceptance and processing systems, proudly features such a monitoring tool to control online merchants: beProtected, a risk management and anti-fraud system.
+beGateway, a white label payment gateway solution designed for quick creation of online payment acceptance and processing systems, proudly features such a monitoring tool to control online merchants: beProtected, a risk management and anti-fraud system.
 Being part of beGateway, beProtected can be used as a separately installed software that works with any processing system.

 beProtected can work with more than 40 transaction characteristics, including BIN and digital fingerprint of the device used for the transaction.
 It allows risk managers of the payment service provider to create the so-called transactional analysis and validation rules in the format of “If …, then …”.
 This format enables to describe virtually any situation requiring a risk manager’s reaction, and to program the payment service processing system for immediate notification in the event of its occurrence.

 Risk managers of the payment service should be able to use third-party programs and methods to analyze transactions if needed, however beautiful and perfect monitoring and analysis tools the payment service provider processing system boasts.
 For this purpose, the risk manager needs to be able to export transaction data in a file for subsequent work with them.